cenwadike/Jarvis-Hack/README.md

 ### Frontend

-- Framework: Next.js (inferred from Vercel hosting), providing a web interface for user interaction.
+- Framework: Next.js, providing a web interface for user interaction.
 - Deployment: Hosted on Vercel for scalability and accessibility.

 #### Components: